Get insider access

 Samsung Odyssey G7 C32G75T

-The Samsung Odyssey G7 C32G75T and the Dell Alienware AW2723DF are both excellent 1440p, 240Hz gaming monitors.
+The Samsung Odyssey G7 C32G75T and the Dell Alienware AW2723DF are both decent 1440p, 240Hz gaming monitors.
 There are a few differences between them, though, mainly with the picture quality.
 The Samsung is better for dark room gaming because it has a higher native contrast for deeper blacks, while the Dell is better for co-op gaming as it has wider viewing angles.
 The Samsung also has better reflection handling if you want to use it in a bright room.
 In terms of gaming, the Dell has an overclockable 280Hz refresh rate, and while motion handling looks the same between each, the Samsung has an optional backlight strobing feature to reduce persistence blur.

 MSI Optix MAG274QRF-QD

 The Dell Alienware AW2723DF is slightly better for gaming than the MSI Optix MAG274QRF-QD.
 The main difference is that the Dell has a much higher 280Hz max refresh rate compared to 165Hz on the MSI, allowing you to play games at a higher frame rate.
-The Dell also has lower input lag and better motion handling with lower frame rate signals.
 On the other hand, the MSI is better if you game in a bright room because it has much better reflection handling.

 + Show more